Engineering

 )

-The interrupt produces a callable hold-point — the agent pauses, the operator receives a notification (Slack, PagerDuty, email, in-app modal — your choice), the operator approves or rejects, the agent resumes.
-For the case study in Part 8, this is the gate that turns an SRE AI agent from "interesting demo" into "ship in production."
-Currently shipping in Python; coming to the TypeScript SDK per the published roadmap.
+The interrupt produces a callable hold-point.
+The agent pauses, the operator gets a notification (Slack, PagerDuty, email, in-app modal — your choice), the operator approves or rejects, the agent resumes.
+For the case study in Part 8, this is the gate that turns an SRE AI agent from interesting demo into ship in production.
+Currently shipping in Python; the TypeScript SDK has it on the published roadmap.

-For most cmdev work, AgentCore for production long-running, Lambda for stateless request/response, Fargate for sustained scheduled work is the deployment triad that covers the cases.
+For most cmdev work, AgentCore for long-running production, Lambda for stateless request-response, Fargate for sustained scheduled work is the deployment triad that covers the cases.
 The choice is per-agent, not per-organisation.

-The Strands centre column does not mean LangChain and LlamaIndex are off the table.
-The cases where they're genuinely the right choice:
+Strands sitting in the centre column does not put LangChain and LlamaIndex off the table.
+Four cases make them the right answer.

 A working LangChain-on-Bedrock pattern: